 But yes, it is going to leave a scar.
 God forbid, if you go through this, give yourself time, six months to a year, to see if you feel differently before making a radical decision leading to a broken marriage.

-When you are on the road for hundreds of days in a year, it is quite possible for your car to get scratched.
-Even if you are ultra-careful, a shopping cart in the parking lot may come uninvited chipping your car.
-Some rowdy ones may do graffiti on your car, some jealous or ignorant types may just enjoy drawing on it with their keys.
+When you are on the road for hundreds of days in a year, it’s quite possible your car can get scratched.
+Even if you are ultra-careful, a shopping cart in a parking lot may come along uninvited and chip your car.
+Some rowdy ones may graffiti your car, some jealous or ignorant types may just enjoy drawing on it with their keys.

 Sometimes, in a marriage, external factors can cause damage to your relationship leading to a broken marriage.
-That could be, demands at work, social commitments, expectations of in-laws or other family members, and so on.
+These could be demands at work, social commitments, the expectations of in-laws or other family members, and so on.
 Often, these ones are manageable with mutual understanding and commitment.
 Sit down and talk to each other, work it out, make changes, prioritize.
 Do not let these minor scratches ruin your driving pleasure.
 They can be repaired and more importantly, they are inevitable.

-The two partners are not living, just living by, they are not together, just living together, they are not in love anymore, just loving, its already a broken marriage because theirs is not just about two opinions but a fundamental difference of opinion.
-If you cannot move out, and you cannot make it work the way you wish, you better find a way to be happy, to be at peace.
+The two partners are not getting on, just getting by, they are not together, just living together, they are not in love anymore, just loving, it’s already a broken marriage because theirs is not just about two opinions but a fundamental difference of opinion.
+If you cannot move out, and you cannot make it work the way you wish, you’d better find a way to be happy, to be at peace.
 There is no point complaining in this type of marriage.
 It will not yield any results, in fact, it will end up making you more negative and stressed.

 This marriage is unlikely to offer you that joy, bliss, and care you may be seeking.
 Turn inward; that is the best recourse, the way to permanent bliss, unconditional, unsullied, independent, and unselfish.
-Have a little bit of self dialog, discover your own method, your own path.
+Have a little bit of self-dialog, and discover your own method, your own path.
 Turn that birthmark into a beauty spot.

-Some marriages are like the broken vase.
-Just before getting dropped, it was beautiful, carefully crafted, and was holding together fresh and fragrant roses.
+Some marriages are like a broken vase.
+Just before being dropped, it was beautiful, carefully crafted, and was holding together fresh and fragrant roses.
 One careless move and bang!
-It shatters into pieces.
+It shattered to pieces.

 Someone did not exercise care.
 The greater the fall, the more the damage.
 If it shatters into hundreds of pieces, it is not possible to repair it anymore.
 If, however, the drop was not so great, one may be able to put it together again.
 It will forever look patchy though, it will never be the same again.
 It will become a great degree more fragile thereafter.
 The impact of the drop is directly proportional to the gravity of the error.
 You cannot undo your own or your partner’s acts; if the pieces cannot be rejoined and you have a choice, move on and learn to get over it.